 Data Scientist

-Regardless of industry, the responsibilities of a data scientist include analyzing data sets to find meaningful insights and communicate their findings.
-For example, as a career in the finance industry, data scientists play a crucial role in making predictions based on data, identifying trends, detecting fraud, and creating programs to help their company better serve its customers.
+Data scientists work in practically every field, analyzing data sets to find meaningful insights and communicate their findings.
+In the finance industry, data scientists play a crucial role in making predictions based on data, identifying trends, detecting fraud, and creating programs to help their company better serve its customers.

 Quantitative Analyst

-Quantitative analysts are financial analysts who use statistical techniques to solve risk management, asset and business valuation, market regulation, and trading problems.
+Quantitative analysts are specialized financial analysts who use statistical techniques to solve risk management, valuation, market regulation, and trading problems.
 Additionally, quantitative analysts may develop tools that improve how companies create models and analyze strategies.

 JPMorgan Quantitative Research